DinukChehara/CryptenAuth/README.md

 ## Installation

-1. Download the latest version of CryptenAuth.
+1. Download the latest version of CryptenAuth from <a href="https://modrinth.com/plugin/cryptenauth">Modrinth</a>.
-2. Place the `CryptenAuth-0.1.0.jar` file into your server's `plugins` folder.
+2. Place the .jar file in the plugins folder
 3. Start or restart your server.
 4. Configure `plugins/CryptenAuth/config.yml` to your preferences.